Steelray Project Analyzer - User Guide

 Project Analyzer supports Project Server and Project Server Online natively.
 Older versions of Analyzer could utilize projects from Project Server, but they had to be opened first in Project.
 The current version of SPA communicates directly with the server.
 Click the Project Management Platforms... option from the Configure menu.

-Microsoft Project Server (2013 and Older) or Microsoft Project Server/Online (2016+).
-This will enable the Settings link.
-Click the Settings link to specify information about the location of your Project Server.
+To load schedules from Microsoft Project Server (2013 and Older) or Microsoft Project Server/Online (2016+), check the box and click the Settings link to specify information about the location of your Project Server.

 The third type of authentication is Windows authentication where a user name and password is specified.
 Use this authentication to log in with a Windows account other than the currently logged in Windows user.
 To enable this type, under Authentication Type, select the Windows button and then check the Specify Windows User Name checkbox.
 The user name and password fields will enable.
 Enter a fully qualified user name, complete with domain and the password.